Rules and Information

 How to Apply

+Entries for the 2023 prize will be accepted in September 2022.
 Each submission should include a cover letter summarizing the entry and describing the reporting that was required, noting any special challenges and describing any actual or potential impact of the investigative reporting.

 Eligible entries include a single piece of content, or a series or body of work of up to five parts.
 Please combine all installments into a single printer-friendly PDF.
 Also include links to the content online, including links to any relevant video or audio only.